ZahraMA99/Mastering-JavaScript-in-20-Days/Day9.md

 - Promises
 - Event loop, Callback/Task queue and micro task queue <br/>

-> Code Example on setTimeOut() and callback Queue::high_brightness:
+> Code Example on setTimeOut() and callback Queue::bomb:
 ```
-We’re interacting with a world outside of JavaScript now - so
+We’re interacting with a world outside of JavaScript now - so we need rules:
-we need rules
 function printHello(){ console.log("Hello"); }
 function blockFor1Sec(){ //blocks in the JavaScript thread for
 1 sec }